-Honoring San Diego Jewish high school students who demonstrate excellence in community service and leadership.
+Honoring San Diego Jewish high school students who demonstrate excellence in community service, leadership and philanthropy.

 The Peter Chortek Leadership Award highlights high school students who inspire others through a volunteer service project that displays their initiative, passion and positive spirit.
 This award is based on the Jewish value of tikkun olam, or “repairing the world.”